Rammsauer/greenwashing/README.md

     only two guys to a fight.
 Fifth rule -- one fight at a time.
 Sixth rule -- no shirts, no shoes.
-Seventh
+Seventh rule -- fights go on as long as they
 </pre>